dewitters/rpg-playground-user-manual/docs/70-educators/50-lesson-plans/index.md

 ## Materials

-Students have a laptop or Chromebook with internet access to https://rpgplayground.com and https://youtube.com for tutorial videos.
+- Computer with internet access to https://rpgplayground.com and https://youtube.com.
+Can be a Chromebook.
+- Headphones (per student)*, optional

 ## Learning Goals